Creating an Exhibition

 Search for an object, scroll the list, and select an option.

-Once you choose an object, you’ll select the preferred image by clicking the check mark at right, then Select.
+Once you choose an object, locate the preferred image, then click Select Image.

 Text Block